 Growing a lush, green lawn makes you the envy of the neighborhood.
-A regular routine of watering and feeding your grass helps you achieve that noteworthy lawn.
+A regular routine of watering and fertilizing your grass helps you achieve that noteworthy lawn.
 Scheduling your fertilizer applications makes it easier to give your lawn the necessary nutrients without overdoing it.
-A properly fed lawn is strong, healthy and able to handle temperature changes and stress.
+A properly fertilized lawn is strong, healthy and able to handle temperature changes and stress.
 Applying Scotts fertilizer multiple times during the year keeps your grass strong and green.

-Your grass is off to a strong start, thanks to your early spring feeding.
+Your grass is off to a strong start, thanks to your early spring fertilizing.
 But it still needs a little energy boost before you reach the hot days of summer.
-Fertilize approximately six to eight weeks after your first feeding, usually between April and June, to allow grass to store up nutrients to fight drought and heat.
+Fertilize approximately six to eight weeks after your first application, usually between May and June, to allow grass to store up nutrients to fight drought and heat.
 Late spring is the busiest growing time, and weeds form quickly.
 Scotts Turf Builder Weed and Feed keeps broadleaf weeds under control while giving the lawn nutrients.
 If weeds aren't an issue, you can stick with Scotts Turf Builder Lawn Food.
 For Southern lawns, try Scotts Turf Builder Southern Lawn Food.

 Fall is good for fertilizing the lawn because of the cooler nights, warm days and damp mornings.
 Fertilizing in the fall allows the lawn to regain lost nutrients and start preparing for a cold winter.
 Fall fertilizing is one of the most important feedings because it helps the lawn grow strong roots for a lush spring awakening.
 Fertilize six to eight weeks after your summer application, usually between September and November, to offer the most benefit to the lawn.
 It's best to fertilize right before winter starts.
 Scotts Turf Builder WinterGuard Fall Lawn Food offers strength and protection for the lawn and helps to ensure lush spring growth.